This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Global head of FinTech

-Following our European tech sector M&A update, outlook and overview of key regulatory trends, in the next video we discuss the US tech M&A market, and share what we’re seeing, highlighting trends since the new US Administration at the beginning of the year.
+Following our European tech sector M&A update, outlook and overview of key regulatory trends, in the next video we discuss the United States (US) tech M&A market, and share what we’re seeing, highlighting trends since the new US Administration at the beginning of the year.

 Again, there was optimism at the start of the year, but telecoms deal in particular have been muted.
 Deal size has been quite large as the bigger companies are focused on scaling up their fibre to the home networks, and smaller deals are expected to get more active as interest rates come down.